PelionIoT/mbl-cli/README.md

 ### Device Provisioning

-MBL-CLI provides support for dynamically injecting mcc credentials in to devices.
+MBL-CLI provides support for dynamically injecting mcc credentials into devices.

 Persistent storage for Pelion Cloud Credentials is also provided using the tool.